adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 # Deep Learning Algorithms Implementation
-This repository contains implementation of different deep learning algorithms in Python.
-Different library/packages will be used for the implementations like TensorFlow, Keras, PyTorch, etc.
+This repository contains implementation of various deep learning and machine learning algorithms in Python.
+Different library/packages will be used for the implementations like TensorFlow, Keras, PyTorch, Scikit-Learn, etc.

 ## Multilayer Perceptron